bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `LPC` flip fnull
+Format: `LPC` flip fnyq fnull

-Defaults: 90.0 FNYQ
+Defaults: 90.0 first -fnyq

 Prerequisites: Frequency domain data in processing buffer 1 (FREQ)

 Description:
 `LPC` performs a long pulse correction apodization, correcting both the amplitude and phase of the spectrum.
 This apodization is intended to alleviate distortions caused by incomplete excitation of the spectrum by weak pulses. `LPC` operates only on data in the visible processing buffer (buffer 1).
 The user need not be viewing this buffer to use `LPC`.

-The first argument of `LPC` is "flip", the on-resonance flip angle of  the pulse used to excite the spectrum.
+The first argument of `LPC` is flip, the on-resonance flip angle of the pulse used to excite the spectrum.
 If this parameter is not specified on the command line, RNMR will prompt for a flip angle with a default of 90 degrees.
-Legal values for "flip" are real numbers greater than zero and  less than or equal to 90 degrees.
+The value of flip must be between 0.0 and 90.0 degrees.

+The second parameter, fnyq, is the frequency of the point in the spectrum that corresponds to the Nyquist frequency.
+If fnyq is omitted, RNMR will prompt for it with the frequency of the first point in the buffer as a default.
+The value of fnyq must be greater than the carrier frequency.

-The second parameter, "fnull", is the frequency of the first null in the RF excitation, which is also a measure of the RF field strength.
-This frequency should be expressed in the current frequency units, which may be Hz, kHz, MHz, or PPM.
-If the user does not specify "fnull" on the command line, RNMR will prompt for a null frequency.
-The default value for this frequency is the offset frequency minus the Nyquist frequency  (FNYQ = 0.5\*SW); the offset frequency is defined as the frequency of the carrier in the current unit and is zero unless this unit is PPM and the buffer has been assigned to synthesizer 1 through 4.
-Legal values for "fnull" are real numbers that satisfy:
+The third parameter, fnull, is the frequency within the spectrum of the first null in the RF excitation, which is also a measure of the RF field strength.
+If fnull is omitted RNMR will prompt for it with the fnyq mirrored across the carrier as a default.
+The value of fnull is restricted such that the following relationship holds:

-    2.0 .GE.
-RATIO .GE.
-0.1

-where RATIO is defined by:

-    RATIO = ABS(FNULL-OFFSET)/FNYQ

-That is, after subtracting any offset, the magnitude of "fnull" may be from 10% to 200% of the Nyquist frequency.
-Note that if the user accepts  the default value of "fnull", the above condition is always satisfied.
-For each data point in the first block of processing buffer 1,
+    0.1 ≤ ABS(FNULL-OFFSET)/(FNYQ-OFFSET) ≤ 2.0

+Both fnyq and fnull are specified in the current frequency unit as set and displayed by `UNIT /FREQ`.
+If the processing buffer is currently visible, RNMR will update the display after performing the apodization.
 ## LPCA
 Perform long pulse amplitude correction

 Category: Data Manipulation

-Format: `LPCA` flip fnull
+Format: `LPCA` flip fnyq fnull

-Defaults: 90.0 FNYQ
+Defaults: 90.0 first -fnyq

-Prerequisites: FREQ
+Prerequisites: Frequency domain data in processing buffer 1 (FREQ)

 Description:
-Performs amplitude portion of long pulse correction. flip is flip angle on resonance, fnull is null frequency.
+`LPCA` performs the amplitude portion of long pulse correction apodization.
+This apodization is intended to alleviate distortions caused by incomplete excitation of the spectrum by weak pulses. `LPCA` operates only on data in the visible processing buffer (buffer 1).
+The user need not be viewing this buffer to use `LPCA`.

+The first argument of `LPCA` is flip, the on-resonance flip angle of the pulse used to excite the spectrum.
+If this parameter is not specified on the command line, RNMR will prompt for a flip angle with a default of 90 degrees.
+The value of flip must be between 0.0 and 90.0 degrees.

+The second parameter, fnyq, is the frequency of the point in the spectrum that corresponds to the Nyquist frequency.
+If fnyq is omitted, RNMR will prompt for it with the frequency of the first point in the buffer as a default.
+The value of fnyq must be greater than the carrier frequency.

+The third parameter, fnull, is the frequency within the spectrum of the first null in the RF excitation, which is also a measure of the RF field strength.
+If fnull is omitted RNMR will prompt for it with the fnyq mirrored across the carrier as a default.
+The value of fnull is restricted such that the following relationship holds:

+    0.1 ≤ ABS(FNULL-OFFSET)/(FNYQ-OFFSET) ≤ 2.0

+Both fnyq and fnull are specified in the current frequency unit as set and displayed by `UNIT /FREQ`.
+If the processing buffer is currently visible, RNMR will update the display after performing the apodization.
 ## LPCP
 Perform long pulse phase correction

 Category: Data Manipulation

-Format: `LPCP` flip fnull
+Format: `LPCP` flip fnyq fnull

-Defaults: 90.0 FNYQ
+Defaults: 90.0 first -fnyq

-Prerequisites: FREQ
+Prerequisites: Frequency domain data in processing buffer 1 (FREQ)

 Description:
-Performs phase portion of long pulse correction. flip is flip angle on resonance, fnull is null frequency.
+`LPCP` performs the phase portion of long pulse correction apodization.
+This apodization is intended to alleviate distortions caused by incomplete excitation of the spectrum by weak pulses. `LPCP` operates only on data in the visible processing buffer (buffer 1).
+The user need not be viewing this buffer to use `LPCP`.

+The first argument of `LPCP` is flip, the on-resonance flip angle of the pulse used to excite the spectrum.
+If this parameter is not specified on the command line, RNMR will prompt for a flip angle with a default of 90 degrees.
+The value of flip must be between 0.0 and 90.0 degrees.

+The second parameter, fnyq, is the frequency of the point in the spectrum that corresponds to the Nyquist frequency.
+If fnyq is omitted, RNMR will prompt for it with the frequency of the first point in the buffer as a default.
+The value of fnyq must be greater than the carrier frequency.

+The third parameter, fnull, is the frequency within the spectrum of the first null in the RF excitation, which is also a measure of the RF field strength.
+If fnull is omitted RNMR will prompt for it with the fnyq mirrored across the carrier as a default.
+The value of fnull is restricted such that the following relationship holds:

+    0.1 ≤ ABS(FNULL-OFFSET)/(FNYQ-OFFSET) ≤ 2.0

+Both fnyq and fnull are specified in the current frequency unit as set and displayed by `UNIT /FREQ`.
+If the processing buffer is currently visible, RNMR will update the display after performing the apodization.
 ## LPDEV
 Select text printer device